klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

 compute centre.

-LUMI does have some facilities for interactive jobs, and with the introduction of Open On Demand some more may be available.
+LUMI does have some facilities for interactive jobs, and with the introduction of Open On Demand some more became available.
 But it is far from ideal, and you will also be billed for the idle time of the resources you request.
 In fact, if you only need some interactive resources for a quick 10-minute experiment and don't need too many resources, the wait may be minimal thanks to a scheduler mechanism called backfill where the scheduler looks for small and short jobs to fill up the gaps left while the scheduler is collecting resources